autirahul/mock_data_generator/README.md

 - --output_file_format: The output file format should be one of the `"CSV","JSON","XML","EXCEL","PARQUET","ORC"`

 - --output_path: Absolute path to store the generated mock dataset.
-If an output path does not exists, it will create it and store the data inside the directory into data file.
+If an output path does not exists, it will create it and store the data inside the directory into data.<output file format> file.

 - --number_of_rows: Number of output rows to be generated

 ### Pre-requisites
-1. Python ~3.11.3
+1. Python ^3.10

 ### Steps to execute the utility